 Modifying the sources of light around us is the primary job of all photographers.
 It doesn’t matter if you’re a daylight-only shooter or prefer a complicated, multi-light setup, it’s all about lighting your subjects and scene exactly as you want them.
 In this regard, there are loads of kits and light modifiers on the market which can shape and modify sources of light to produce different effects.

 Each light modifier has its pros and cons.
 Some work better in certain situations above others.
-In this article will go through the broad categories of light modifiers, some examples, and their pros and cons.
+In this article, we will go through the broad categories of light modifiers, some examples, and their pros and cons.
 Experimentation is always an idea when playing with light modifiers, but there are also some basic guidelines for the type of light they produce.
 Soft light, hard light, directional light, the list goes on.

 Which Light Modifier to Use